yuto1115/tp/docs/UserGuide.md

 **Scenario 1:** Adding a new tag<br>

 **Input:** `tag 1 t/schoolmate`<br>
+>**Note:** Assume there initially exists no tags in the first entry.

 **Output:**
 ```output
 Edited loan name: Anna Sue; Remaining Loan Amount: 80.00; Total Loaned Amount: 100.00; Phone Number: --------; Tags: [schoolmate]
 ```
 **Behaviour:**
-The tags of the first entry will be updated and show `schoolmate`.
+The tags of the first entry will be updated to `schoolmate`.

 **Scenario 2:** Adding a duplicate tag<br>

-> **Note:** Assuming the tag schoolmate already exists.
+> **Note:** Assume the tag `schoolmate` already exists in the first entry.
 If a tag which does not exist in the current tag list such as `t/home`
-> is added the command will return successfully
+> is added, the command will return successfully.

 **Input:** `tag 1 t/schoolmate` <br>